 Equipment choice depends on project size, site conditions, and soil type.

-Bulldozers and large excavators are needed to move large volumes of soil for large-scale projects like road construction.
-Tough terrain may require specialized attachments.
+Mini-excavators and compactors are sufficient for small projects, offering easy movement in tight spaces.
+Bulldozers and large excavators move large volumes of soil for projects such as road construction.
+Tough terrain requires specialized attachments.

 How the Cutting and Filling is Done in Earthwork